 Since the Metasploit-framework repository’s master branch is the bleeding edge of development, occasionally mistakes happen.
 This page will attempt to give some guidance on how to roll back a bad merge.

-- Anything that causes Travis-CI to fail rspec tests consistently.
+- Anything that causes our GitHub Actions to fail consistently.

 - Anything that hits untested code that otherwise causes problems with

 msfvenom, and other console commands.

 Sometimes, GitHub Actions might choke up, due to network weather.
 Every build is a fresh clone, and all gems have to be reinstalled every time.
 Also, some rspec tests require network connections to assets on the Internet.
 Sometimes, GitHub Actions servers are under a lot of load, and builds time out.

 The best way to diagnose these problems is simply to restart the build.
 Note, only Committers have rights to do this.
 If that doesn’t clear things up, or if it’s obvious that there are real failures (since you’ve read the rspec results and have read the tests), the first order of business is to undo your bad commit.

 master, you can usually just fix things normally with new commits.
 There are plenty of “whoops” commit messages in our history.